mikolasan/mikolasan.github.io/src/markdown/science/neuron.md

 I read [Chapter 17](https://link.springer.com/referenceworkentry/10.1007/978-3-540-92910-9_17) from **Handbook of Natural Computing** (2012), where I notice one big omission after reading Wikipedia.
 The synapse can be either electrical or chemical.
 This must be included into next improved roadmap version as the second step.

+What are the key examples of the use of computational methods in the study of biological neural networks?
+[Q](https://psychology.stackexchange.com/questions/1391/what-are-the-key-examples-of-the-use-of-computational-methods-in-the-study-of-bi?rq=1)

 ## Network organization